kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**
-  Since this feature adds a new field to pod's securitycontext, it will increase API size of Pod object:
+  Since this feature adds a new field to pvc status, it will increase API size of PVC object:
   Describe them providing:
-  - API type(s): Pod
+  - API type(s): PVC
-  - Estimated increase in size: (e.g. new annotation of size 32B): 35B
+  - Estimated increase in size: (e.g. new annotation of size 32B): 7B

 * **Will enabling / using this feature result in increasing time taken by any